OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: Related Work

 \subsection{Multimodal Question Answering}

-Over time, natural language QA research has shifted to more complex settings, including QA across different modalities (e.g., images~\cite{Agrawal2015VQAVQ, Goyal2016MakingTV}, videos~\cite{Yang2003VideoQAQA, Zhang2023VideoLLaMAAI, Maaz2023VideoChatGPTTD}, tables~\cite{Zhang2023MPMQAMQ} or knowledge graph~\cite{Yasunaga2021QAGNNRW, Huang2019KnowledgeGE}), QA on large datasets \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, Chen2017ReadingWT} and tasks that require multihop reasoning~\cite{Yang2018HotpotQAAD, mavi2024multihopquestionanswering}.
-Recent advancements in large language models (LLMs) and multimodal foundation models (e.g.,~\cite{liu2024llavanext, liu2023improvedllava, liu2023llava}) have have enabled improved reasoning and answer generation over large, multimodal datasets.
+Over time, natural language QA research has shifted to more complex settings, including QA across different modalities (e.g., images~\cite{Agrawal2015VQAVQ, Goyal2016MakingTV}, videos~\cite{Yang2003VideoQAQA, Zhang2023VideoLLaMAAI, Maaz2023VideoChatGPTTD}, tables~\cite{Zhang2023MPMQAMQ} or knowledge graph~\cite{Yasunaga2021QAGNNRW, Huang2019KnowledgeGE}), QA on large datasets \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, Chen2017ReadingWT} and tasks that require multi-hop reasoning~\cite{Yang2018HotpotQAAD, mavi2024multihopquestionanswering}.
+Recent advancements in large language models (LLMs) and multimodal foundation models (e.g.,~\cite{liu2024llavanext, liu2023improvedllava, liu2023llava}) have enabled improved reasoning and answer generation over large, multimodal datasets.
 This is similar to \codename's use case as answering personal questions requires handling large amounts of captured memories and performing complex reasoning.
-Prior work has used retrieval-augmented generation (RAG) workflow~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}, which retrieve relevant information from external datasets based on a query and then generate output using the retrieved results.
+Prior work has used retrieval-augmented generation (RAG) workflow~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}, which retrieves relevant information from external datasets based on a query and then generates output using the retrieved results.
 For example, MuRAG leverages RAG to answer open questions via retrieving related information from databases of images and text~\cite{Chen2022MuRAGMR}.
 VideoAgent leverages structured memories processed from long videos to accomplish video understanding tasks~\cite{fan2024videoagent}.
-However, these methods rely on datasets already rich in context (e.g., Wikipedia\footnote{https://www.wikipedia.org/}) and improvements are often achieved by designing new retrieval workflows (e.g., Self-RAG~\cite{asai2023selfraglearningretrievegenerate} and tree-based retrieval~\cite{sarthi2024raptorrecursiveabstractiveprocessing}) or query augmentation~\cite{chan2024rqraglearningrefinequeries}.
-More recently, GraphRAG introduced a data augmentation approach that generates a knowledge graph from extensive raw data to tackle tasks requiring higher-level understanding, such as query-focused summarization~\cite{edge2024localglobalgraphrag}.
-While GraphRAG leverages data-driven methods to identify themes and communities within graph nodes, \codename extends this concept by adopting a taxonomy-based augmentation approach, informed by insights from a diary study, to enhance retrieval on personal captured memories.
+However, these methods rely on datasets already rich in context (e.g., Wikipedia\footnote{https://www.wikipedia.org/}) and improvements are often achieved by designing new query augmentation~\cite{chan2024rqraglearningrefinequeries} and retrieval workflows such as Self-RAG~\cite{asai2023selfraglearningretrievegenerate} and tree-based retrieval~\cite{sarthi2024raptorrecursiveabstractiveprocessing}.